wei-kiat-tan/Python-Programming/Personal-Works/Retail-sales-pictures/README.md

 ---

-**Basic Statistical Modelling**
+## Basic Statistical Modelling

 The main question to investigate how is dependent variable total amount affected in response to independent variables like price per unit and quantifying the strength of the relationship between the independent and dependeent variables.
+Earlier in the correlation heat map matrix, it is understood that total amount, price per unit and quantity have strong positive relationships with each other.
+Using Ordinary least square (OLS) regression, observed relationships between the independent and dependent variables can be assessed whether they are statistically significant.
+Using p-values, hypotheses test is performed whether certain independent variables have a meaningful effect on the dependent variable.

+The first step is to define the independent and dependent variables for the multiple linear regression. independent variables (X) are price per unit and quantity while dependent variable is total amount (Y).
+Step 2 ensures a robust regression model is created by splitting the data.
+Hence, ensuring that the model is properly validated, making it more reliable and generalizable for real-world use.

+Step 3 adds an intercept value to the regression model while step 4 fits the regression model with OLS using statsmodel library.
+Step 5 to 7 are tests for multicollinearity, autocorrelation and heteroscedasticity respectively and step 8 prints a summary of the OLS multiple linear regression.

 ```python
 # Step 1: Define features (X) and target (y), excluding Gender and Product Category